 Managing Depression Among Residents

-This is the percent of residents who are showing signs of depression.
+This tells you the percent of residents who are showing signs of depression.
 Increased levels of depression could imply worse patient care.

 Appropriate Vaccine Usage

 In Charlottesville Health & Rehabilitation Center, 91.12% of Patients

 This metric is a measure of the percent of long-term residents who received the flu and pneumonia vaccines.

 In Charlottesville Health & Rehabilitation Center, 16.48% Percentage of Patients

 Measures the percentage of long-term patients who required increased assistance with activities of daily living over time.
 ADL's include activities such as moving around and eating.